jeromekelleher/msprime-model-errors/README.md

 `MigrationRateChange` events to ensure that this erroneous migration isn't happening.

-The correct model with a single randomly mating population:
+Here is the correct model with a single randomly mating ancestral population:
 ```
 import math
 import msprime